bearsunday/bearsunday.github.io/manuals/1.0/en/application.md

 # <a name="app"></a>Application

 ## Sequence
-A BEAR.Sunday application transfers the state of a resource that can be represented (REST) using a script found in `bootstrap/bootstrap.php`.

 A BEAR.Sunday app has a run order of `compile`, `request` and `response`.

 ### 0. Compile

-An `$app` application object is created through `DI` and `AOP` configuration depending on a specified `$context`.
+An `$app` application object is created through `DI` and `AOP` configuration depending on a specified context.
 An `$app` is made up of service objects as it's properties that are needed to run the application such as a `router` or `transfer` etc.
 `$app` then connects these object together depending on whether it is owned by another or contains other objects.
 This is called an [Object Graph](http://en.wikipedia.org/wiki/Object_graph).
 `$app` is then serialized and reused in each request and response.

+* router - Converting external input to resource requests
+* resource - Resource client
+* transfer - Output

 ### 1. Request